kidlatpogi/Olympus/JavaScript/Side Quest/Roman Numeral Converter/readme.md

 ---

 ## 📘 Overview
-This is a clean and functional **Roman Numeral Converter** web app that converts numbers between Roman numerals and standard integers.
+This is a clean and functional **Roman Numeral Converter** web app that converts integers into Roman numerals.
 It's inspired by a classic JavaScript project and enhanced with a modern design and clear code comments to help with learning and reference.

 ---

 ## 🚀 Features
 - Converts **integers to Roman numerals** (e.g., `42` ➜ `XLII`)
-- Converts **Roman numerals to integers** (e.g., `XLII` ➜ `42`)
 - Validates user input and handles edge cases
 - Real-time conversion on button click or Enter key
 - Minimalist and responsive UI